rock-core/tools-pocolog2msgpack/README.md

     [pocolog2msgpack] Stream #0 (/message_producer.messages): 2 samples
     [pocolog2msgpack] Converting sample #0

+## Without Installation

+If you have docker and you do not want to install anything you can use our image.
+Just go to the directory in which the log file is located and run

+    docker run --interactive --rm --tty --volume "$PWD":/wd --workdir /wd -it af01/pocolog2msgpack [arguments ...]

+It will create a container from our docker image, run pocolog2msgpack, and destroy itself.
+The current directory is mounted within the temporary docker container to be able to load files from the current directory.
+Output should be written to the same folder.
+No complicated paths including `..` are allowed.
+There is a slight runtime overhead for creating and destroying the docker container.
+Since logfile conversions are not supposed to happen that often it can be ignored though.

 ## Loading Logs in Python

 Loading the converted logfiles in Python is as simple as those two lines: